 As we roll forward into a new world, warmer (sadly), greener (I hope), and much quicker to change, it’s time for a new kind of business planning.
 I call it “The Plan-As-You-Go Business Plan” and I’m writing a book on it, to be published by Entrepreneur, due out next September.

 A lot of what’s different is in attitude.
 Plan-as-you-go planning is more flexible, more fluid, than the normal business plan the old way of doing it.
 It assumes change, and therefore also assumes regular plan review.
-It focuses on the core of the plan — strategy and specific steps to implement, trackable metrics, accountability and collaboration — rather than the information that backs it up and supports it.
-You’ll find these and more essentials, and principles of plan-as-you-go planning, on that post on my blog.
+It focuses on the core of the plan—strategy and specific steps to implement, trackable metrics, accountability and collaboration—rather than the information that backs it up and supports it.

 What I wanted to add here, on this blog, is how you can use Business Plan Pro to do that same plan-as-you-go business plan that I’m recommending.
 I’d like to explain the principles and add the specifics for working those principles with my favorite business planning tool: